Education and training statistics at regional level

 Defining early childhood and primary education

 Early childhood education (ISCED level 0) is typically designed with a holistic approach to support children’s early cognitive, physical, social and emotional development and introduce young children to organised instruction outside of the family context.
-There are two categories of ISCED level 0 programmes: early childhood educational development and pre-primary education.
-The former has educational content designed for younger children (in the age range of 0–2 years), while the latter is designed for children between the age of three and the start of primary education.
-Both categories are characterised by learning environments that are visually stimulating and language-rich, with at least two hours of teaching provision per day; in other words, crèches, day-care centres or nurseries are excluded unless they have a specific educational component.
+There are two subcategories of programmes covering early childhood education: early childhood educational development (level 01) and pre-primary education (level 02).
+While the former has educational content designed for younger children (in the age range of 0–2 years), the latter is designed for children between the ages of three and the start of primary education.
+Both categories are characterised by learning environments that are visually stimulating and language-rich, with at least two hours of teaching provision per day; in other words, crèches, day-care centres or nurseries are generally excluded (unless they have a specific educational component).

 Primary education (ISCED level 1) programmes are typically designed to provide students with fundamental skills in reading, writing and mathematics (literacy and numeracy) and establish a solid foundation for learning and understanding core areas of knowledge, personal and social development.
-Age is typically the only entry requirement at this educational level.
+Age is typically the only entry requirement at this level of education.

-A large majority of the regions in France and the United Kingdom reported that practically all four year-olds participated in early childhood education or primary education
+A majority of the regions in France and England reported that practically all four year-olds participated in pre-primary or primary education

-By contrast, Map 1 shows a very clear east–west split as participation rates were generally much lower in most eastern regions of the EU, as well as in the Baltic Member States (each of which is a single region at this level of analysis).
-Those regions characterised by the lowest participation rates (below 70 %, as shown by the lightest shade of orange in Map 1) included Croatia (national data) and most parts of Poland and Greece, while there were also regions in eastern Slovakia (Východné Slovensko) and northern Finland (Pohjois- ja Itä-Suomi); this was also the case in every region of Turkey (2013 data), and all but one region (Ticino being the exception) in Switzerland, as well as Liechtenstein and the former Yugoslav Republic of Macedonia (both single regions at this level of analysis).
+By contrast, Map 1 shows a very clear east–west split as participation rates were generally much lower in most eastern regions of the EU.
+There were 16 regions in the EU that were characterised by the lowest participation rates of four year-olds (below 70 %, as shown by the lightest shade): 10 out of the 13 regions in Greece (2014 data); both Croatian regions; two Polish regions; single regions from each of Slovakia and Finland.
+Looking in more detail, Attiki (the Greek capital city region) was the only region in the EU to record a participation rate for four year-olds in early pre-primary and primary education that was below 50 %.
+Outside of the EU, low participation rates were also recorded in every region of Turkey (2014 data) and all but one region (Ticino being the exception) in Switzerland, as well as in Liechtenstein and the former Yugoslav Republic of Macedonia (both single regions at this level of detail) and Serbia (national data).

 Students in vocational upper secondary education

-An estimated 10.6 million (or 48.0 %) of upper secondary (ISCED level 3) students across the EU followed a vocational education programme in 2014, with the remainder following general programmes.
-Vocational education and training (VET) is considered key to lowering youth unemployment rates and facilitating the transition of young people from education into the labour market.
-Policymakers across the EU have been looking for ways to increase the attractiveness of vocational programmes and apprenticeships, so these may offer an alternative route to upper secondary and higher education qualifications and better match the skills required by employers.
+Vocational education is increasingly considered as key to lowering youth unemployment rates and facilitating the transition of young people from education into work/the labour market.
+Attention has been given to ways to increase the attractiveness of vocational programmes and apprenticeships, so that these may offer an alternative route to general upper secondary and tertiary education and result in a better match with the skills employers look for.

-Map 2 shows that the share of students following vocational education programmes varied considerably across the EU Member States, with a particularly high specialisation in vocational education in a cluster of regions covering the Czech Republic, Slovakia, Austria, Slovenia, Croatia and northern Italy, as well as Switzerland; there were also high shares in Finland, the Netherlands and northern regions of Belgium.
-Some of these differences may be attributed to perceptions concerning vocational education and training: for example, in countries such as the Czech Republic and Austria, vocational education and training is generally considered as an attractive proposition that facilitates an individual’s transition into the labour market, whereas in some other EU Member States its role is often less developed, in part due to less positive societal perceptions.
+Map 2 shows that the share of upper secondary students participating in vocational education programmes varied considerably across the EU Member States in 2015, with a particularly high specialisation in a cluster of regions covering the Croatia, Slovenia, Austria, Slovakia and the Czech Republic as well as Belgium, the Netherlands and Finland.
+Some of these differences may be attributed to perceptions concerning vocational education and training: for example, in countries including the Czech Republic and Austria, vocational education and training is widely seen as an effective step that facilitates an individual’s transition into the labour market, whereas in some other EU Member States its role is often less developed, perhaps as a result of less positive societal perceptions.